 In pursuit of the company’s vision towards a more sustainable and green future, Incide Engineering has started internal training towards the principles of design solutions that make buildings have a lower environmental impact.

-In particular, Technical Office Coordinator Francesco Boldrini took part in a course organised by ICMQ to qualify as a LEED Associate, and was thus able to develop projects towards increasingly sustainable solutions.
+In particular, Technical Office Coordinator Francesco Boldrini participated in a course organised by ICMQ to qualify as a LEED Associate.
+He obtained the LEED Associate certification, and was thus able to develop projects towards increasingly sustainable solutions.

 What’s LEED Certification?